pvtl-pre/tap-made-simple/README.md

 ./scripts/deploy-all.sh
 ```

-### A Record Examples

-The output of the deploy-all script will prompt for A record creation for the view, iterate and each run cluster.
+The output of the `deploy-all.sh` script will either prompt for manual DNS record creation for the view, iterate and each run cluster or auto configure it for you.

+### Manual DNS Record Creation

+After the completion of the `deploy-all.sh` script, you must update your DNS records.
+An example of the script output is below which contains the DNS records you will need.

 ```shell
 ##############################################################################